 Former Chief Judge Paul Michel delivers Keynote Address at the Ethical Issues in Patent Law Symposium

-There is no charge to attend the program, but we ask that you RSVP to firstname.lastname@example.org.
+The lecture will be at the law school in the Slowinski Courtroom at 5:00 p.m. with a reception in the atrium to follow.
+There is no charge to attend the program, but we ask that you RSVP to Profesor Megan La Belle at email@example.com.

 The Columbus School of Law hosts the Dean William Callyhan Robinson Intellectual Property Lecture Series each spring.
 This lecture series honors William Callyhan Robinson, the founding dean of the law school at the Catholic University of America, who authored The Law of Patents (1890), a leading treatise on patent law.
 These lectures will bring together academics, students, alumni, and members of the legal community to share perspectives on current issues in intellectual property law.